mariaonoeva/mariaonoeva.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 {:/comment}

-__THIS PAGE IS UNDER DEVELOPMENT__

 Maria, Маша, Maruška, ~~Mariia~~.

 I'm :sparkles: almost :sparkles: a third year PhD student in General Linguistics and a research assistant at the <a href='https://www.ff.cuni.cz/home/'>Charles University</a> .
 I explore semantics and pragmatics of polar questions with the main focus on Russian and other Slavic laguages.
 My research is a part of the [QueSlav project](https://www.radeksimik.eu/minilab.html).
 The person who navigates me through my studies (aka my advisor) is [Radek Šimík](https://www.radeksimik.eu/personalia.html).

-You'll find more info about me invistigating this page :mag:

 {::comment}
 The goal is to finish my PhD thesis until 30 y.o.
 I'll keep you posted.